edwardjkim/jupyterhub-info490/README.md

-# JupyterHub deployment for INFO 490
+# JupyterHub deployment for CS 101

-This repository contains an Ansible playbook for launching JupyterHub for the Intro to Data Science class at the University of Illinois.
+This repository contains an Ansible playbook for launching JupyterHub for CS101 at the University of Illinois.

 The setup is inspired by [the compmodels class](https://github.com/compmodels/jupyterhub-deploy) but there are some major differences: